roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  The scene turned to the nerd who was sucking the large balls of the last remaining black student in front of him as the black boy pumped his eight-inch cock.

  Simultaneously, a second load of cum coated the All-American and the nerd as each black teen exploded onto the white cocksuckers' face.
-Report_Story #4